 The programme can offer different levels of support and expert advice appropriate to the needs of community organisations and the project proposed.

 Specialist Postvention Support Pilot

-We are seeking applications from not for-profit organisations based or working in North Yorkshire to deliver a 12 month pilot specialist postvention support service.
+We are currently working with a not for-profit organisation based in North Yorkshire to deliver a 12 month pilot specialist postvention support service.

-Funding in the sum of £25,000 has been made available from NHS partners to provide a grant for a single voluntary sector partner (this could be one organisation or a partnership with a lead partner) to enhance the county’s existing service by developing and delivering a pilot specialist postvention support for individuals and families across six districts in North Yorkshire (delivery in Craven is excluded from the scope of this funding opportunity as alternative provision is already in place).
+Funding in the sum of £25,000 has been made available from NHS partners to enhance the county’s existing service by developing and delivering a pilot specialist postvention support for individuals and families across six districts in North Yorkshire (delivery in Craven is excluded from the scope of this funding opportunity as alternative provision is already in place).

 The grant for this project is £5000.